This is a complete guide to a non-toxic bathroom – safe for the chemically sensitive.

 Cementitious Boards

-I had some problems with the offgassing of Durock myself and it does not seem 0 VOC to me, but behind tiles or a shower can be tolerable.
+I noticed the off-gassing of Durock myself and it does not smell zero-VOC to me, but behind tiles or a shower can be fine for most people.

 What chemicals are added to cement backer-board?